grappafinance/full-collat-engine/certora/property-list.md

 1. sum of all Grappa.getPayout() <= total asset
 2. get min collateral <= account.collateral for all accounts
 3. transferAccount doesn't affect the total collateral requirement
+4. cannot mint call or put with no collateral (rounding)

 ## Invariants: Data structure

-1. if account.shortAmount == 0, account.tokenId == 0
+1. if account.shortAmount != 0, account.tokenId must not be 0. (no hanging debt with no ID)
-2. if account.tokenId != 0, collateralId parsed from token id must == account.collateralId
+2. if account.collateralAmount != 0, collateralId must not be 0. (no hanging collateral)